 Air Cargo Leaders: Roger Crook, Des Vertannes

-ACW: What are some of the biggest challenges you faced in 2011?
+ACW: What are some of the major challenges you see on the horizon?